- Machu Picchu

 Arrive in the UK for your included door-to-door travel service home.

-Enjoy a night at the Jose Antonio or Novotel in Cuzco with breakfast included before transferring to spend three nights in the Amazon with a full-board stay at the Hacienda Conception.
+Enjoy a night at the Jose Antonio with breakfast included before transferring to spend three nights in the Amazon with a full-board stay at the Hacienda Conception.

 Enjoy an additional two nights at the locally rated 4-star Hacienda Paracas on Peru’s west coast, renowned for its beaches.
-Enjoy an included trip to the uninhabited Ballestas Islands, home to sea lions, pelicans and Humboldt penguins and enjoy an included flight over the famous Nazca Lines.
+Enjoy an included trip to the uninhabited Ballestas Islands, home to sea lions, pelicans and Humboldt penguins.

 Instead of travelling from Cuzco to Puno by coach on Day 7 of your holiday, you might opt to take the chance to make the spectacular journey by rail aboard the Titicaca Train.